Model Context Protocol: The Open Standard for AI Integrations

 Sampling flow: The server requests an LLM completion, the human retains control

-Sampling solves a practical problem: MCP servers sometimes require the support of an LLM to fulfil their tasks – e.g. to analyse unstructured data or make decisions.
-Without sampling, the server would have to manage its own API keys.
-With sampling, it utilises the client's access .
+Sampling solves a practical problem: MCP servers sometimes need an LLM's help to do their job – for example to analyse unstructured data or make a decision.
+Without sampling, the server would have to manage its own API keys; with sampling, it borrows the client's access instead .

-The server can specify model preferences during sampling :
+During sampling, the server can express model preferences :

 | Preference | Description |